AbdourahmaneGadio/docker-bdfr/README.md

 Docker version of [bulk downloader for reddit](https://github.com/aliparlakci/bulk-downloader-for-reddit).
 Currently tracking the development branch.

 ## Features
+ - Use a fork version of BDFR, which add more options : [thomas694's BDFR fork](https://github.com/thomas694/bulk-downloader-for-reddit_with-saved-hashes)
  - Configurable: runs python3 -m bdfr download using the `--opts` option to allow for configuring bdfr via a yaml file or command line args.
  - Only on the development branch as of now.
 See [Options](https://github.com/aliparlakci/bulk-downloader-for-reddit/tree/development#options) and [their example yaml](https://github.com/aliparlakci/bulk-downloader-for-reddit/blob/development/opts_example.yaml).
  - Optional post-download actions to sanitize filenames, remove or convert duplicates to symlinks.